fuzzy-tribble/python3_fluency/README.md

 # Repo Structure

-`/docs`: Contains the configs for the github pages website that is built from the `/notebooks` folder
+`/docs`: Contains the configs for the github pages website

-`/notebooks`: Contains the ipython notebooks
+`/notebooks`: Contains the ipython notebooks (.ipynb)

-`/tools_ipynb_to_jekyll`: A Git Submodule that contains script tools to convert ipython notebooks to jekyll readble format including front matter, cutom nav, etc.
+`/tools_ipynb_to_jekyll`: A Git Submodule that contains script tools to convert ipython notebooks to jekyll readble format including front matter, custom nav, etc.

 # Usage